Mbed-TLS/mbedtls-test/developer_guide.md

 If you add tests in `mbedtls` that require a new tool on the CI:

 1. Make the new tool available.
 If the tool runs on Linux, add it to the Docker image(s) via a pull request on `mbedtls-test`.
-If the tool doesn't run on Linux, this will require a request to the devops teams that manage the two [Jenkins instances](#jenkins-instances).
+If the tool doesn't run on Linux, this will require a request to the Arm devops team that manages the [Jenkins instance](#jenkins-instance).
 2. Make a pull request in `mbedtls` that starts using the new tool.

 If you add a new entry point in `mbedtls` that CI code should invoke: